Blackprint/blackprint.github.io/docs/Custom Nodes/Node.md

 ```

 ### Handle data request from output port
-Callback when other node's input port are requesting current node's output value
+Callback when other node's input port are requesting current node's output value.
+This function will be useful if the data flow is started from the right side, where input port is asking output data from node on the left side.

 ```js
 class extends Blackprint.Node {